mickplouffe/-Course-1A---2D-Galaxy-Space-Shooter2/readme.txt

 Hi!
-There is some change I made.
-Since lot in the course is challenge.
-I made some things as mine.

-1- I haven't applied the code to make the warp/tp effect when the "player ship" pass the X borders.
-I do not feel like it adds anything to the gameplay.
-1.1- I code it, but put it in comment to disable it.

-2- I haven't applied the code to make the warp/tp effect when the "ennemy ship" pass the Y border at the bottom.
-I do not feel like it adds anything to the gameplay.

-3- The Speed Upgrade: I change it to change the Fire Rate instead of ship movement speed.

-4- The meteorite as been added as the course says, but I would have change it for a screen to pess "fire" to start.
-Then the metorite spawn more frequantly than enemy ships.
+Welcome to the branch "Framework1".
+There is all the change added.

+The code is really not the cleanest.

+I NEED to da a better Loot Table.
+There is 2 known Bugs for know.

 IF there is any change or way to aproach a problem that should be change.
-Even if is pass the test.
+Even if good enough for passing the test.
 Please feel free the comment so I can learn from it.
+My Pseudo on Discord Mickplouffe#1342